300 AD to 1306

 Bonshaw during his famous, protracted fight with the English.
 William de

-Irwyn was one of his principle aides.
+Irwyn was one of his principal aides.
 As legend has it, King Robert was

 suddenly put to flight by his enemies with only a few of his aides to

 assist him.
-During the course of the exhausting flight, Robert slept
+During the exhausting flight, Robert slept

 the source of the Irvine coat of arms.
 Holly leaves are now a prominent